puniverse/comsat/docs/index.md

 #### JDBI

-To use the powerful API of [JDBI](http://jdbi.org/) to access databases you first have to create IDBI instance using the FiberDBI implementation:
+To use the powerful API of [JDBI](http://jdbi.org/) to access databases you first have to create an `IDBI` instance using the `FiberDBI` class:

 ~~~ java
 {% include_snippet creation ./comsat-jdbi/src/test/java/co/paralleluniverse/fibers/jdbi/FiberFluentAPITest.java %}
 ~~~

-The created instance can be used both with the Fluent API as well as with the SqlObject API.
+The created instance can be used both with the Fluent API as well as with the `SqlObject` API.
 First the fluent API example:

 ~~~ java
 {% include_snippet usage ./comsat-jdbi/src/test/java/co/paralleluniverse/fibers/jdbi/FiberFluentAPITest.java %}
 ~~~

-And now to the SqlObjectAPI.
-In this API you have to declare first a `Suspendable` interface.
+As for the `SqlObject` API, declare first a `Suspendable` interface.
 Here is an example:

 ~~~ java
 {% include_snippet interface ./comsat-jdbi/src/test/java/co/paralleluniverse/fibers/jdbi/FiberSqlObjectAPITest.java %}
 ~~~

-The interface now can be registered and used in the regular manner from fiber context:
+The interface now can be registered and used as usual from fibers:

 ~~~ java
 {% include_snippet registration ./comsat-jdbi/src/test/java/co/paralleluniverse/fibers/jdbi/FiberSqlObjectAPITest.java %}//...